Qualifying near coastal sea service

 Other details you must record

-You must record the following details about each vessel for which you are claiming qualifying sea service:
+You must record the following details for each vessel you are claiming qualifying sea service on:

 - vessel name